-The assessor will complete the assessment template, which can be found at the back of the PDRP template.
-The assessor looks to see that all evidenced requested is presented and meets the standard required for the level of PDRP applied for.
+The assessor looks to see that all evidenced requested is present and meets the standard required for the level of PDRP submitted for.
+The assessor will complete the assessment template.

 The possible outcomes for PDRP assessment

 There are three outcomes following assessment for PDRP